iTejasW/Flower_Classification_TenserFlow.github.io/README.md

 petal width

 Here we Used #DNNClassifier, the DNN seems to be the best choice.
 This is because we may not be able to find a linear coorespondence in our data.

+All the steps are explain the ipynb file itself !!